Researchers Call For Clinical Trials To Prove CBD Kills Prostate Cancer

 High CB1 Receptor Count Associated With Poor Outcome

 A separate study determined that high cannabinoid CB1 receptor volume was associated with greater disease severity and poorer outcome in the prostate cancer patients.
 The patients with high CB1 receptor counts showed a significantly worse survival rate than those with low CB1 receptor results.
 One possible explanation was in harmony with other studies that showed the expression of the CB1 receptors is regulated by the local endocannabinoid release.
-Patients with low endocannabinoid tone cause the body to increase the rate of receptor proliferation to compensate for these low levels of endocannabinoids.
+Patients with low endocannabinoid have a problem here.
+Low levels cause the body to increase the rate of receptor proliferation to compensate.

 CBD and Prostate Cancer: What Does This Mean for Cancer Patients?

 To summarize, cancer cells have higher affinity (due to increase in CB receptors count) for cannabinoids than normal cells.
-When the cancer cells are treated with the cannabinoids, they display three specific effects:
+When the scientists treated cancer cells with cannabinoids, they displayed three specific effects:

 - The cells become less viable, more susceptible to the apoptosis

-- Androgen receptor activity on the cancer cell surface decreases (prostate cancer cells are propelled by androgens, male hormones)
+- Androgen receptor activity on the cancer cell surface decreased.
+This is big because androgens (male hormones) feed prostate cancer cells.

 - CBD discourages the formation of the cancer blood vessels (angiogenesis) required for the tumor to nourish itself